zhaohaoran/ActigraphLinkSDK/ReadMe.md

 ###### 2015-05-18
 ###### Technical overview

+#### Version History ####
+5/18/2015 - v.1.0 - Release of generic technical overview
+5/27/2015 - v.1.1 - Added ALPHA notations and paragraph on ALPHA release

+#### ALPHA Release ####
+This release of the Link SDK is currently in ALPHA state.
+Currently, the SDK requires that the LINK device run a specific internal release of Link firmware.
+For the BETA release, Link firmware will be public but will require that initialization of the device be handled by ActiGraph's CentrePoint study admin system (subscription required).

 #### Introduction ####
 The Actigraph Link Software Development Kit (SDK) for mobile platforms allows the researcher community to build solutions for their use cases on top of the Actigraph core technologies.